avamsykiran/HtmlCssBootstrapES6_2to4_10Mar22_22Mar22/README.md

             we need a javascript runtime to execute the script without a browser.
 And NodeJS is one such runtime.

-            1. javascript inherits it syntx fgrom c and cpp,hence case sensitive
+            1. javascript inherits it syntx from c and cpp,hence case sensitive
             2. is a dynamically typed language integer,floats,strings,null,array,function,undefined